infinum/qa-handbook/Tools/Using JIRA and Confluence.md

 > JQL stands for Jira Query Language and is the most powerful and flexible way to search for your issues in Jira.
 JQL is for everyone: developers, testers, project managers, and business users.

-Since filtering is rather complex in a way that a lot can be done with it, for detailed instructions please refer [to this link](https://support.atlassian.com/jira-software-cloud/docs/configure-filters/) and for JQL explanation on [this link.](https://www.atlassian.com/blog/jira-software/jql-the-most-flexible-way-to-search-jira-14)
+Since filtering is rather complex, refer [to this link](https://support.atlassian.com/jira-software-cloud/docs/configure-filters/) for more information on how to configure filtures, and [this link](https://www.atlassian.com/blog/jira-software/jql-the-most-flexible-way-to-search-jira-14) for more details on JQL itself.

 ## Releases and versions